IR35 — what should the private sector do to prepare?

 IR35 explained: current position

-You may have heard that IR35 rules are changing, but what exactly is IR35 and what should businesses be doing to get ready?
+What exactly is IR35 and what should businesses be doing, or have done, to get ready?

 IR35 is designed to assess whether someone is genuinely a contractor rather than a so-called disguised employee, for the purposes of paying tax.